I am a Partner in the Disputed Wills and Trusts team.

 I also act for all types of charities and appreciate the importance of protecting legacies left to them.

 I am a qualified Society of Trust and Estate Practitioners (STEP) Associate, a committee member of CONTRA, who are a network for Contentious Trusts Solicitors and a member of Solicitors for the Elderly (SFE).
-I have completed the Association of Contentious Trusts and Probate Specialists course (ACTAPS) and intend to apply to become a full member of ACTAPS.
+I have completed the Association of Contentious Trusts and Probate Specialists course (ACTAPS).

-As I generally spend 2 or 3 evenings a week attending work events, on the evenings I am free I like to spend these relaxing at home, cooking or catching up with my family and friends.
+I like to spend my free time taking long walks, relaxing at home, cooking and catching up with my family and friends.

 Natasha’s notable cases: